Meet The Team

 Alexander Johnson graduated from the US Naval Academy with a degree in Operations Research and currently serves as a Naval Intelligence Officer.
 He oversees capital investments for the company and informs future aircraft procurement and capital expenditures.
 Having already soloed, Alexander continues to fly and pursue his private pilot license.

-Nilah has started her freshman (Plebe) year at the United States Naval Academy and continues to pursue her passion as a budding aviatrix.
-In addition to maintaining a full academic load, she stays active with extracurricular activities, including the Women’s Rugby Team and the color guard.
-Nilah plans to major in Operations Research, commission into the Marine Corps, and fly the Osprey tilt-rotor aircraft.
+Nilah is working through her second year at the United States Naval Academy as an Operations Research major and continues to pursue her passion as a budding aviatrix.
+In addition to maintaining a full academic load, she stays active with extracurricular activities, including the Women’s Rugby Team and directing public affairs for the Midshipmen Black Studies Club.
+Nilah plans to commission into the U. S. Marine Corps and fly the Osprey tilt-rotor aircraft.

 High School Ambassador